Our pre-arrival checklist will make your journey to York as easy as possible.

 If you would like to volunteer with children in the UK and have been resident for less than a year, you'll need a translated police check/certificate of good conduct from your home country.

-It can be difficult to obtain this whilst you are at York so it's a good idea to arrange this beforehand.
+It can be difficult to obtain this while you are at York so it's a good idea to arrange this beforehand.
 For more advice, see the Centre for the Protection of National Infrastructure guide on How to obtain an overseas criminal record check.